firebfm/sub-ocr/README.md

 Translating from Chinese to English
 In my opinion, https://www.deepl.com/translator is the most accurate.
 Open Subtitle Edit > File > Export as txt.
 Copy and paste into Deepl.
 Copy and paste the English results in another txt file.
 Open Subtitle Edit, drag and drop the English txt file.
 File > Import time codes > select the srt.
 If the number of timestamps and lines don't match, then there are blank lines somewhere.

-The second method requires additional effort and more software.
+METHOD 2: requires additional effort and more software.
 A really long picture still counts as one images so it's unlikely to go over your quota.
 1. Create empty sub in VideoSubFinder
 2. Bulk crop images with IrfanView.
 3. Merge with moveandmerge.py